shovanroyUSA/Offer/README.md

 # Offer
-Lets Create an API that helps users find discounts on Amazon/Walmart and then serves this data through text message to a specified number
+Lets Create an API that helps users find discounts on Amazon and then serves this data through text message to a specified number